spack/spack/lib/spack/docs/module_file_support.rst

 .. code-block:: yaml

    modules:
+     default:
        tcl:
          whitelist: ['gcc', 'llvm']  # Whitelist will have precedence over blacklist
          blacklist: ['%gcc@4.4.7']   # Assuming gcc@4.4.7 is the system compiler

 you will prevent the generation of module files for any package that is compiled with ``gcc@4.4.7``, with the only exception of any ``gcc``